Living in the Wye Valley National Landscape

 Dark Skies – One of the simplest and most effective ways for residents to help maintain the integrity of the National Landscape is to comply with the Dark Skies policy that Wye Valley National Landscape and Fownhope Parish Council have adopted.
 You will probably have noticed that there are very few street lights in the village.
 This is a deliberate policy adopted by Fownhope Parish Council in response to requests to reduce night time light pollution during two parish wide consultations (Fownhope Community Led Plan – 2005; Fownhope Neighbourhood Development Plan – 2015).

-The Parish Council’s Environment Working Group has made Dark Skies a key focus of their programme for 2024, and will be holding a series of fun events aimed at promoting dark skies this year - including a guided star gazing evening, a dawn chorus walk, and a youngsters adventure dusk walk.
-Dates and details will be announced soon.
+The Parish Council’s Environment Working Group has made Dark Skies a key focus of their programme for 2024, and have been holding a series of fun events aimed at promoting dark skies this year - including a guided star gazing evening, a dawn chorus walk, and a youngsters adventure dusk walk.

 In the meantime, there are a few simple things that individual households can do to help maintain our dark skies: